 The internet is a tool that has changed the way we interact with each other and the way that individuals seek out and share information.
 It has also created a whole new type of criminal offense: internet crime, also known as cyber crime.
 There are many forms of internet crime, such as hacking, cyberbullying, the production and distribution of child sexual abuse images, fraud, identity theft, and harassment.

 Cyber crime is divided into two categories.
 The first category deals with crimes that target computers via the internet, such as viruses and hacking.
-These crimes are serious but due to their nonviolent nature this paper will focus primarily on the other side of cyber crime, in which the internet is used as a tool to commit crime.
+These crimes are serious but due to their nonviolent nature this paper will focus primarily on the other side of cyber crime, in which the internet as the tool to commit crime.
 These crimes include things such as child luring, cyberbullying, sexual extortion, child pornography, and criminal harassment.
-Indeed, where many of these activities previously only existed in the physical world, they have been increasing in frequency online with similarly negative consequences.
+Indeed, where many of these activities previously only existed in the physical world, they have recently been seen to be increasing in frequency in the virtual one, with similarly negative consequences.

 Unfortunately, crimes committed via the internet are particularly difficult to prove in court.
 If certain criminal activities are traced back to a computer, it can still be unclear who was actually using the computer.
 The law must strike a balance between preventing the abuse of the internet and protecting individual rights to privacy and free speech.
 Another major obstacle in the fight against cyber crime is the global nature of the internet and issues of jurisdiction that may arise.
 There are many ongoing issues surrounding the prevention of cyber crime, but this does not mean that effective laws cannot be sought to protect us.
 There are currently legislative changes being undertaken to protect Canadians, and these laws will be discussed in the relevant sections below.

 This article will examine major internet crimes that involve violence and will deal with those major online offenses that are prevalent in Canada.
 It will provide a reference on internet crime for all users with a focus on crimes against children.
-It will help parents to identify potential dangers their children may encounter online and provide tips for dealing with them.
+It will allow for parents dealing with their children and the internet to spot potential dangers and learn how to deal with them.
 Please note that for simplicity the word children is used to describe all persons under the age of majority (18) so it may refer to young children and/or teens.

 The RCMP define internet child luring as follows: “Adults aged 18 and more who attempt, through the internet, to contact minors for the purpose of inciting them to have sexual contacts.”
 These actions are considered criminal under the Criminal Code of Canada in section 172.1.

-Children today have very active online presences, therefore making them more vulnerable to online predators.
-Children who feel isolated or have low self-esteem are the most susceptible to potential offenders on the internet.
-To access underage children, the predators utilize chat rooms and social networking sites because they allow anonymity online.
-By initiating conversations and listening to the child, predators create a rapport with the potential victim.
-Once the offender has gained the trust of the child, they may suggest meeting up with the child or coerce the child into running away from their home.
+Chat rooms and social networks are attractive to predators because they allow anonymity online and easy access to underage children.
+Children are often very active on the internet, and many engage in conversations with “friends” they make on the web.
+Those children who feel isolated or have low self esteem are more susceptible to potential offenders on the web.
+By striking up conversations and listening to the children, predators create a rapport with the potential victim.
+Once the offender has gained the trust of the child, they may pose a potential meeting or coerce the child into running away from their home to run away with them.

-In 2014, CTV’s W5 aired a program entitled “Predator’s Playground”; it reported that internet luring has increased about 50% compared to what it was four years ago.
+In 2014, CTV’s W5 aired a program entitled “Predator’s Playground”; it reported that internet luring has increased about 50% over what it was four years ago.
 The program reported there are an estimated 750,000 online predators worldwide.
 Whereas before the internet, predators would have to meet a child in person and coerce him/her to come with them, now they can reach the child in their own homes from virtually any other place in the world through the internet.
-Chat rooms, social networks and other avenues of virtual communication are attractive to predators because they allow for anonymity (for example, the predator can pretend to be a child/teen themselves) and easily access underage children who are using the internet at an increasingly high rate.
-As a result, 1 in 5 children (between ages 10 and 17) have been sexually solicited online by a stranger.
+Chat rooms, social networks and other avenues of virtual communication are attractive to predators because they allow for anonymity (for example, the predator can pretend to be a child/teen themselves) and easy access to underage children who are using the internet at an increasingly high rate.

 With wide spread access to the internet from computers, phones, and games, the amount of time a child can spend speaking with an online predator is astounding.
-For this reason, parental involvement with regards to monitoring their child’s online activity is recommended.
-For more tips on keeping your child safe on the internet, please see our safety booklet “Your Child and the Internet”.
+This is why parents must keep a close watch on how their children use the internet.
+For more tips on keeping your child safe on the internet, please see our safety booklet entitled “Your Child and the Internet” which is available on our website under the Child Protection tab.

 Cyberbullying has become a very prevalent issue for many young people in Canada.
 65% of respondents to a 2011 Kids’ Help Phone poll indicated they had been the target of cyberbullying at least once.
 Cyberbullying can be defined as the use of electronic communication (i.e. written text, digital photos and videos) to threaten, harass, embarrass, or socially exclude others.
 Cyberbullying can occur over a variety of media, including: